 And the best thing about gigabit internet?
 It isn’t even that expensive, as you can see inside our guide to the Best Gigabit Internet Plans – you can be up and running for as little as $49 per month.

 And gigabit internet will let you seamlessly stream 4K UHD content and run a million and one devices on your home network without it ever down.
 This is the power of having MASSES of bandwidth.
 You will never have to deal with slow internet again.
 Ever.

 And while this is very much a first-world problem, it’s annoying nevertheless – especially if you rely on the internet to keep in touch with vulnerable friends or family in this COVID world we live in or need it to work and thus maintain your livelihood.

+But what if you cannot switch ISPs?
+What if you’re stuck with your current plan?
+No worries, we got you covered here too.
 The good news is, if you have slow internet it’s relatively easy to track down the problem.
 Below, we’ve laid out five ways to do just that.